Euphrosynus of Pskov

 Euphrosynus of Pskov (Евфросин Псковский; c.
 1386 – May 15, 1481) was a Russian monk and the founder of a monastic community.
+He is venerated as a saint in the Eastern Orthodox Church and commemorated on May 15 (according to the Julian calendar).

+Life

-Euphrosynus was born as Eleazar in Videlebe, a village near Pskov.
+Euphrosynus was born as Eleazar in Videlebe, a village near Pskov, Russia.
 He entered the Snetogorsky Monastery in Pskov, where he took the monastic name Euphrosynus.
-Around 1425 he began living in a hermitage, where he reported religious visions, and began attracting followers.
-Gradually, novices began to gather around him, the monastic community of the future began to take shape Yelizarov Convent.
+Around 1425, he began living in a hermitage, where he reported religious visions, and began attracting followers.
+Gradually, novices began to gather around him, the monastic community of the future began to take shape as Yelizarov Convent.
 In 1477, he built a church and instituted a monastic rule for the community, setting up his follower Ignatius as hegumenos.
 He died a few years later, in 1481.

+He was canonized as a saint at the Makaryev Sobor of 1549.